High Priestess – Tapping in to the Divine Feminine

 Plutonians harnessing Venusian power in Kubrick’s Eyes Wide Shut

 Another attribute of Scorpio is that of the collective nemesis or shadow.
 Since Scorpio is a feminine sign, this usually means feminine shadow – the harlot, devouring mother or hag – witches who channel the untamed forces of nature.
 And so we are divided, according to what’s deemed permissible.
-It is not just women who are affected by the censorship of essential parts of our being, either, since we are all composed of both masculine and feminine, feminine being the soul.
+It is not just women who are affected by the censorship of essential parts of our being, either, since we are all composed of both masculine and feminine (the souls is generally considered to be feminine).
 Dreams, theatre and film portray our disconnected parts as characters in conflict and resolution.
 Ancient Greek drama was, essentially, group therapy.
 In the theatrical tradition of Hallowe’en, it’s socially acceptable (and fun) to dress up as our shadows or alter-egos and parade them proudly, witches being by far the most common.
 In recent years, Zombie Walks have become hugely popular, with thousands of participants of all ages.
 (I guess eating braaaaiiins must be therapeutic for a populace so dependent on artificial intelligence).

 Beauty’s compassion breaks the Beast’s spell of duality, and Scorpio Winona feels Dracula’s pathos.